Calibration, Feedback, & Coaching

 - Specific next steps: what are the specific micro steps to take to get started?

-Unlike a sports coach, managers as coaches are not instructors.
-In the role of coach, the manager asks the employee questions about the four areas above, listens to the employee’s ideas and brainstorms answers.
-The manager does not take notes or take responsibility for the employee’s actions.
-The employee needs to take responsibility for the improvement.
+Unlike a sports coach, supervisors as coaches are not instructors.
+In the role of coach, the supervisor asks the employee questions about the four areas above, listens to the employee’s ideas and brainstorms answers.
+The supervisor does not take notes or take responsibility for the employee’s actions; the employee takes responsibility for the improvement.